About Go Tuk'n Charities

 Go Tuk’n Charities is a Jacksonville non-profit rigorously creating life-affirming experiences for those in need.
 We leverage youth programs and grants to fund educational efforts.

 Our organization supports families facing life-threatening illnesses, long-term health crises at local medical facilities and those with ongoing developmental disabilities.
 We bring to life educational opportunities featuring local Jacksonville, Florida history, architecture and art and creating unique fun tour adventures.
+Through these educational and community opportunities Go Tuk’n Charities is addressing transportation barriers in our community.

 We also join forces with other not-for-profit organizations and partner with them to help their mission.
 Our partnership allows these charities the opportunity to expand their reach.
 Make a Wish, Pediatric Hospice, Children’s Miracle Network and Ronald McDonald House are just a few examples of these types of organizations.